 You are on your home turf on Thanksgiving.
 The people around you today are your best allies so take this time to fix any broken links and patch up any issues with your team members.
 You will need their support and help through the emotional divorce rollercoaster ahead.
 Remember that regardless of the issues you encountered, unlike your soon to be ex-spouse, your family and friends are still here for you and will be there to see you through this.

-Thank your divorce lawyers.
+Thank your NY divorce lawyer.